Friday, December 19, 2014

 What is the Music Venue Trust?

-The Music Venue Trust was formed in January 2014 to protect and preserve the UK small music venue circuit.
+created in January 2014 to protect the UK live music network.
+Its